-The team consists of Clinical Psychologists, Clinical Neuropsychologists, Dietitians, Nurse Practitioners, Nurse Navigators, Occupational Therapists, Paediatricians, Pharmacists, Physiotherapists, Speech Pathologists and Social Workers.
+The team consists of Clinical Psychologists, Clinical Neuropsychologists, Dietitians, Nurses, Occupational Therapists, Paediatricians, Pharmacists, Physiotherapists, Speech Pathologists and Social Workers.

 Depending on your young person’s level of need, they may be seen by one or more clinicians as part of their individualised care.
 Where possible, our service works in an interdisciplinary model, which means regardless of the individual training of our staff, all clinicians can provide a range of developmental health services.